 Normally, I’d like this unseen presence to remain unseen.
 I think too many horror stories give our fearful being a definite shape to attach our fears to.
 This is especially bad if the fearful being isn’t even scary in the light.
 Luckily the animators went out of their way to create a truly horrifying monster.
 I mean, I know for goddamn sure I wouldn’t want to face down the sucker of souls, even in broad daylight.
 Wehunt even points out to Mickey and Gary that the sucker of souls had taken on whole armies and won.
 Based on what we see, I’m inclined to agree.

 Now you might be asking, I said earlier Sucker of Souls is divisive.
 The reason for that is simple; the humor.
 This episode mixes in a fair amount of humor on top of the action.
-There are the mercenaries, who are testosterone-fueled quip machines (and one of them is a woman).
-There are off the wall gags, like the reveal of the sucker of soul’s weakness to house cats (I looked this up, and contrary to Wehunt it is not a weakness of Dracula).
-There are even sight gags like Gary (the woman mercenary) shooting the sucker of soul’s penis off with a high powered rifle.
+There are the mercenaries, who are testosterone-fueled quip machines, and one of them is a woman.
+There are off the wall gags, like the reveal of the sucker of soul’s weakness to house cats.
+Side note, I looked that up, and contrary to Wehunt it is not a weakness of Dracula.
+There are even sight gags like Gary – the woman mercenary – shooting the sucker of soul’s penis off with a high powered rifle.

 Now don’t get me wrong, there are plenty of great movies that mix even amounts of humor and horror (looking at you American Werewolf in London).
 I’m just not sure Sucker of Souls lands every joke.
 Like, my reaction to a lot of the humor was essentially “I’m not sure if I find this funny, but I could see this being funny”.